What Is FedRAMP Compliance? 6 Steps to Achieve Authorization

 What Is the Difference Between an Agency and JAB Authorization?

-Not quite sure what is the difference between JAB Authorization and Agenda Authorization?
+Not quite sure what the difference is between JAB Authorization and Agenda Authorization.
 Here’s a breakdown:

 What Are the Categories of FedRAMP Compliance?